Kilby: Present day

 Kilby has only one pub called the Dog & Gun, an Anglican Primary School, a Parish Church and a park for the residents of Kilby.
-The park has a small football field, swings, a roundabout, climbing obstacles and a picnic table.
+The park has a small football field, swings, a roundabout, and a picnic table.
+The park also has a wooden play castle with a tunnel slide, monkey bars and a climbing wall which was made by hand in 2019 by Tony Kilsby, a village resident for over 40 years.
 There is also a small elderly community.
 Kilby is located near the River Sence.
 The population of the Kilby civil parish (which includes the former parish of Foston) at the 2011 census was 270.

 Arriva Midlands operate service 49 through Kilby providing a regular bus service into Wigston Magna and Leicester.

 Education

 Kilby contains one school called Kilby St Mary's Church of England Primary school, which educates children from age 4 to age 11.
-The school came into existence in the 1850s which is currently a listed building.
+The school came into existence in the 1850s and is currently a listed building.
 As of September 2011 the current headteacher of the primary school is Ms Phillipa Denny.
 Secondary education pupils in Kilby have to travel beyond the village for schooling.
 The two closest secondary schools to Kilby are Wigston Birkett House Community Special School and The Beauchamp College.
 These schools are located 2.3 mi and 2.4 mi away from the village respectively.

 Places of interest

-Kilby Wood is a woodland comprising 12.5 acres located to the South of Kilby.
+Kilby Wood is a woodland comprising 12.5 acres located to the south of Kilby.
 The woodland is continuing its growth with a 30-year lease being given by Leicestershire County Council.
 Villagers from Kilby have helped expand the woodland by sponsoring trees in memory of loved ones.